 But the hedging style of investing is available to anyone with the know-how.
 That’s where Titan Invest comes in.

 Titan Invest and Hedge Funds: What’s the Difference?

-Here’s where the service of Titan Invest really gets interesting.
+Here’s where the service of Titan Invest gets interesting.
 Similar to conventional robo advisors, Titan creates and manages your investment portfolio.
-But instead of building a portfolio based on conventional ETFs, Titan will invest your portfolio in a selected group of individual stocks.
-The stocks are derived from what Titan believes are twenty of the highest quality and top performing companies.
+But instead of building a portfolio based on traditional ETFs, Titan will invest your portfolio in a selected group of individual stocks.
+The stocks are derived from what Titan believes are twenty of the highest quality and top-performing companies.
 This includes investments in Google, Microsoft, PayPal, Apple, and TransDigm, to name a few.

 Each portfolio comes with an automated Personalized Hedge.
-The level of ‘hedging’ will vary by client and will also be based on your preferred risk tolerance (Aggressive, Moderate, or Conservative) after opening an account.
+The level of ‘hedging’ will vary depending on your preferred risk tolerance (Aggressive, Moderate, or Conservative) after opening an account.
 Even though the hedge is not a guarantee of not incurring any losses, it may help in mitigating potential losses when market volatility strikes.

 The Personalized Hedge feature is fully-automated and will adjust according to a quantitative comparison of Titan’s performance vs. the S&P 500’s.
-If your investment portfolio is declining significantly for a period of time, the service will move a greater amount of your capital into the hedge and vice-versa.
-It’s important to point out that selecting a conservative approach will increase the amount of your capital invested in the hedge relative to the twenty stocks.
+If your investment portfolio is declining significantly for a while, the service will move more of your capital into the hedge, and vice-versa.
+It’s important to point out that selecting a conservative approach will increase the amount of your money invested in the hedge relative to the twenty stocks.

-In fact, the real value of super-low minimum deposits are only in the ability to try out the platform before investing a larger amount later on.
+The real value of super-low minimum deposits is only in the ability to try out the platform before investing a more substantial amount later on.